MY LYME DISEASE JOURNEY

 Relieved.
 I finally knew after all of those years and decades what was causing me to be so unexplainably and chronically ill.
 Hard part over.
 Easy peasy now.
 I’ll take a few pills, and I’ll get back to normal.
 If only this would have been the case!

 My hope is that others, especially children, can be spared years of constant pain, suffering, and a lifetime of chronic illness.
-I also pray all of the debilitating and life-altering challenges that can follow – don’t.
+I also pray the debilitating and life-altering challenges that can follow – don’t!

 CHANGE IS NEEDED.
-Accurate testing, improved treatment options, more advanced research, healthcare coverage, and better understanding and treatment of all tick-borne illnesses is essential.
-And the voices must be heard for those who suffer.
+Accurate testing, improved treatment options, more advanced research, healthcare coverage, and better understanding and treatment of all tick-borne disease is essential.
+The voices of those who suffer must be heard.
 With constant effort and emphasis toward awareness – CHANGE WILL HAPPEN.

-Wishing for all who are fighting their way through the depths and darkness of Lyme disease – may you find your path to improved health.
+To all who are fighting their own way through the depths of Lyme disease – please stay strong!
+May you find your path to improved health.

 Thank you for taking the time to read my LYME DISEASE story – my fight for wellness.